GistOnionWei/zoin/README.md

 Libercoin is the implementation of the Zerocoin protocol ( http://zerocoin.org ) guaranteeing true financial anonymity.

  - 2.5 minute block target
- - 21.6 million total coins hardcap
+ - 16 million total coins hardcap
- - 100 coins per block as subsidy(currently @12.5/block)
+ - 16 coins per block as subsidy
- - Subsidy halves every 210,000 blocks (approximately 12 months)

 For more information, as well as an immediately useable, binary version of the libercoin client sofware, see https://github.com/official-libercoin/libercoin/releases.